saikiranambati942/loanprocess-rest-service/README.md

 }
 ```
-Now to add a payment on a particular date, trigger the "/payment" endpoint with the below request format:
+Now to add a payment on a particular date, trigger the POST "/payment" endpoint with the below request format:

 ```
 {